 Ken Armstrong’s campaign is becoming a breakaway phenomenon.
 Not since Harry Truman has any presidential candidate taken a campaign so truly to the people.
-But people have the right to ask, “How can Ken truly consider himself qualified to serve as President of the United States?”
+But people have the right to ask, “How can Ken truly consider himself qualified to serve as Vice President of the United States?”

 Here is the simple answer: In the past forty years, there has only been one president-elect with more experience in federal government, diplomatic relations, or national defense.
 (That president-elect, just for the record, was George H. W. Bush.)